 Once the danger is over, they return to normal.
 It is a quick response that is designed to return to normal as quickly as possibly.

-With anxiety you get the same response, but your threat is for example, worrying about your mortgage, or what your boss thinks of you.
+With anxiety, you get the same response, but your threat is, for example, worrying about your mortgage or what your boss thinks of you.
 Your brain finds it hard to return to normal, as you keep the response going by continually thinking and worrying about it.
-That is a very simple explanation, but I think you get the idea.
+That is a straightforward explanation, but I think you get the idea.